mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/atermpp/programming.rst

 To make this class usable within the `atermpp` library, we must specify how to protect it from garbage collection, and how to obtain an ATerm representation of the term.
-For this the `aterm_traits` class must be used.
+For this the :cpp:class:`aterm_traits <atermpp::aterm_traits>` class must be used.

 ATerm traits
 ------------
-In the `atermpp` a class is considered a term if a specialization of the class `aterm_traits` exists for it.
+In the `atermpp` library a class is considered a term if a specialization of the class `aterm_traits <atermpp::aterm_traits>` exists for it.
 This is a traits class that describes how the specialized type can be protected from garbage collection and how an ATerm can be obtained from it.
-For the class `MyTerm`, the specialization looks like
+For the class :cpp:class:`MyTerm`, the specialization looks like
 this:

 .. code-block:: c++